Specific deductions: employee share schemes: approved schemes

 S527-S541, Sch5 Income Tax (Earnings and Pensions) Act 2003

-Under EMI, companies with gross assets not exceeding £30 million can grant tax-advantaged options over shares worth up to £250,000 (at the date the options are granted) to each of any number of employees, subject to a total share value of £3 million.
+Under EMI, qualifying companies with gross assets not exceeding £30 million can grant tax-advantaged options over shares worth up to £250,000 (at the date the options are granted) in a 3 year period to each of any number of employees, subject to a total share value of £3 million.
 Tax and NICs advantages apply.
 Individual EMI options can be granted without setting up a scheme and so there are no specific statutory deductions for setting up costs.
+For guidance on the detailed requirements of the scheme, see etassum50000

-The corporation tax affairs of companies offering EMI options are dealt with by Small Companies Enterprise Centres (SCECs) or, if the company is also a pharmaceutical company, by the relevant Pharma Sector area office.
+The corporation tax affairs of companies offering EMI options are dealt with by Small Companies Enterprise Centres (SCECs), which provides advance assurance on qualification for EMI, see etassum52020

 SAYE option schemes